symplely/spawn/README.md

 use Async\Spawn\Spawn;

-// Shows output by default and Channel instance is extracted for args.
+// Shows output by default and Channel instance is extracted from args.
 $future = \parallel($function, ...$args)
+// Shows output by default, turns on yield usage, can include additional file, and the Channel instance is extracted from args.
+$future = \paralleling($function, $includeFile, ...$args)
 // Or Does not show output by default and channel instance has to be explicitly passed ins.
 $future = \spawn($function, $timeout, $channel)
 // Or